A continuous family of fully-frustrated Heisenberg model on the Kagome lattice

-in which $q_{i}=\mathrm{q}\cdot \vec{\delta_{i}}$ and $\vec{\delta}_{1,2,3}$ are the three vectors connecting nearest neighboring sites of the Kagome lattice(see Figure 1 for an illustration).
-Using the identity $\vec{\delta}_{3}=\vec{\delta}_{1}-\vec{\delta}_{2}$, one can easily prove the existence of a flat band in the spectrum of $J(\mathrm{q})$ with eigenvalue $-2J_{1}$.
+in which $q_{i}=\mathbf{q}\cdot \bm{\delta}_{i}$. $\bm{\delta}_{1}$,$\bm{\delta}_{2}$ and $\bm{\delta}_{3}$ are the three vectors connecting nearest neighboring sites of the Kagome lattice(see Fig. 1 for an illustration).
+Using the identity $\bm{\delta}_{3}=\bm{\delta}_{2}-\bm{\delta}_{1}$, one can easily prove the existence of a flat band in the spectrum of $J(\mathbf{q})$ with an eigenvalue of $-2J_{1}$.
 The origin of this flat band can be understood more intuitively in real space.
-More specifically, it can be attributed to the destructive interference between the hopping amplitudes out of a localized Wannier orbital defined on an elementary hexagon of the Kagome lattice\cite{Flat}, as is illustrated in Figure 2.
-Interestingly, one find that the same destructive interference is effective even if we introduce the second and the third neighbor exchange coupling, provided that $J_{2}=J_{3}$.
+More specifically, it can be attributed to the destructive interference between the hopping amplitudes out of a localized Wannier orbital defined on an elementary hexagon of the Kagome lattice\cite{Flat}, as is illustrated in Fig.2.
+Interestingly, one find that the destructive interference remians effective even if we introduce the second and the third neighbor exchange coupling, provided that $J_{2}=J_{3}$.
 We thus expect the flat band to be robust against the introduction of $J_{2}$ and $J_{3}$, provided that $J_{2}=J_{3}$.
-Indeed, one find that $J(\mathrm{q})$ always has $-2(J_{1}-J_{2})$ as one of its three eigenvalues when $J_{2}=J_{3}$.
+Indeed, one find that $J(\mathbf{q})$ always has $-2(J_{1}-J_{2})$ as one of its three eigenvalues when $J_{2}=J_{3}$.

-The KAFH is fully frustrated when the above flat band becomes the lowest band of $J(\mathrm{q})$.
-In Figure 3, we plot the band structure of $J(\mathrm{q})$ for several values of $J_{2}$.
-From the plot we see that the flat band is the lowest band of $J(\mathrm{q})$ when $-J_{1}<J_{2}=J_{3}<0.2J_{1}$.
+The KAFH is fully frustrated when the above flat band becomes the lowest band of $J(\mathbf{q})$.
+In Fig.3, we plot the band structure of $J(\mathbf{q})$ for several values of $J_{2}(=J_{3})$.
+From the plot we see that the flat band is the lowest band of $J(\mathbf{q})$ when $-J_{1}<J_{2}=J_{3}<0.2J_{1}$.
 The NN-KAFH is thus within a continuous family of fully frustrated models, rather than an isolated point in the space of Hamiltonian parameters.
-The existence of such a continuous family of fully frustrated Heisenberg model on the Kaogme lattice offers a much broader playground for the search of quantum spin liquid state on the Kagome lattice.
-In particular, it is interesting to know to what extend the singular physics of the NN-KAFH will be modified by perturbation inside the space of this continuous family of fully frustrated models.
+The existence of such a continuous family of fully frustrated Heisenberg model on the Kagome lattice offers a much broader playground for the search of quantum spin liquid state on the Kagome lattice.
+In particular, it is interesting to know to what extent the intriguing physics of the spin-$\frac{1}{2}$ NN-KAFH persist within the space of this continuous family of fully frustrated models\cite{davidstar}.